cantino/confabulator/README.markdown

     > knowledge.confabulate("Hello, [dude:p]!")
     => "Hello, friends!"

-Substitutions can contain other substitutions in choice nodes inside of substitutions, etc., ad infinitum.
+Substitutions can contain other substitutions inside of choice nodes inside of other substitutions, etc., ad infinitum.
+Just try to avoid infinite loops!

 ### Escaping